yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Events.html.md

 ##About

+SOOMLA allows you to subscribe to store events, be notified when they occur, and implement your own application-specific behavior to handle them once they occur.
 SOOMLA's unity3d-store's event handling mechanism is based on the event-handling methods of android-store and ios-store.
 Throughout android-store and iOS-store events are fired and in unity3d-store they are observed and handled.

 ###In Android